Pablolo/seemy-react-client/README.md

 User profile: - see and edit my profile - upload my profile picture.

-Book a car: - all the steps to actually book it
+Book a car: - all the steps to actually book it.

+Reviews: - add reviews when you used a car.

+Famous: - what famous people have this same car that you're going to book.

 * * *
 ## MVP